geersch/WIA/README.md

 Windows Image Acquisition (WIA)
 ===============================

-Tutorial on how to use the Windows Image Acquisition (WIA) platform.
+Tutorial on how to use the Windows Image Acquisition (WIA) platform from  C#.

 You can find more information about the code on my blog.
 The original article was written on 15/11/2011.